-Non-Independent Director (current CEO) Dr. Danter is one of the founders of COTI and the inventor of the CHEMSAS® process.
+Non-Independent Director Dr. Danter is one of the founders of COTI and the inventor of the CHEMSAS® process.
 He trained at the University of Western Ontario (UWO) in Internal Medicine and Clinical Pharmacology and is responsible for the discovery and profiling of the Company's small molecule portfolios, collaboration projects with pharmaceutical partners, and continued development of COTI's proprietary technology CHEMSAS®.
 Dr. Danter also plays a significant role in developing the business applications of COTI's proprietary technology.
 Prior to full time employment with COTI in 2005, Dr. Danter was an Associate Professor of Medicine at UWO.

-None.

-Board/Committee Membersh ip Attendance
+Board/Committee Membership Attendance

+Board

-Board 7 of 7 100%
+7 of 7

+100%

+Audit

+6 of 6

+100%

-Combined Total 7 of 7 100%
+Combined Total

+13 of 13

+100%

-Equity Ownership (1)
+Equity Ownership(1)

-Common Shares S tock Options Warrants
+Common Shares

-7,335,663 469,495 121,428
+Stock Options

+Warrants